samfitgen/trgen/docs/Full_Distance_Triathlon_Base-High_Volume.md

 **Description**:

 > Run 45min Easy-Moderate, RPE6 and randomly insert 6x30s bursts of high speed,
-> RPE9 over the course of the run with at least 1 minute of recovery between
+> RPE9 over the course of the run with at least a minute of recovery between
 > bursts.